gkaf89/NCC-Trainings/docs/courses/openacc/exercise-4.md

              12, Generating implicit copyin(a(:n)) [if not already present] Generating implicit copyout(c(:n)) [if not already present] Generating implicit copyin(b(:n)) [if not already present

-        // execution
+        # execution
         $ ./Vector-Addition-GPU

-        // output
         This program does the addition of two vectors Please specify the vector size =
         1000000
         PASS
         ```

 ???
 Question "Questions"

-    - Have you noticed any performance improvements when using unified memory?
+    Have you noticed any performance improvements when using unified memory?